Okiki-Olugunna/Barber-to-Customer-Escrow/README.md

-### What this is:
+## Barber-to-Customer Escrow
-- A smart contract based booking platform for hairdressers & barbers
+A smart contract based booking platform for hairdressers & barbers

 #### How It Works:
 - the customer makes a booking in advance